37th Goya Awards: Background

 The nominations were announced on 1 December 2022 by actresses Blanca Portillo and Nora Navas, The Beasts led the nominations with seventeen, followed by Prison 77 with sixteen and Alcarràs and Lullaby, both with eleven.
-Director Carlos Saura, recipient of the Honorary Goya Award, passed away on 10 February 2023, a day before the awards.
+Director Carlos Saura, recipient of the Honorary Goya Award, died on 10 February 2023, a day before the awards.
 He was honored posthumously during the ceremony.

 Rodrigo Sorogoyen's thriller The Beasts received the most awards during the ceremony with nine wins, including Best Film.
 The bronze Goya statuettes were brownish instead of featuring their traditional greenish finishing as a consequence of the use of recycled bronze.

 The ceremony, broadcast on La 1, was viewed by 2.684.000 million people (23,4%), being the most watched program at the primetime slot of the day.

 Winners and nominees

 The winners and nominees are listed as follows: